USStateDept/State-TalentMAP/DEPLOY.md

 ## Add Apache virtualhost

 Add virtualhost entry in `/etc/httpd/conf/httpd.conf`.
 The web application uses `mod_proxy` to proxy requests to a Node application.
+The Location should match `PUBLIC_URL` environment variable.

 ```http
 <VirtualHost *:80>